Who Redis is for#

 Redis vs alternatives#

 Redis Cloud is the official managed version of Redis, offering automatic scaling, built-in high availability, and active-active geo-distribution across cloud regions.
-It removes all operational overhead: no cluster management, no failover configuration, and no hardware provisioning.
-The trade-off is cost and vendor lock-in.
+It removes operational overhead: no cluster management, failover configuration, or hardware provisioning.
+The tradeoff is cost and vendor lock-in.
 Redis Cloud pricing scales with dataset size and throughput, which becomes significant at production scale.
 Self-hosted Redis gives you full control over hardware, eviction policies, and networking at no licensing cost beyond infrastructure.
 Teams with the operational capacity to manage Redis themselves typically choose the open source version; teams that want to move fast without an ops burden lean toward Redis Cloud.

 ElastiCache for Redis is Amazon's managed Redis service, deeply integrated with AWS networking, IAM, and CloudWatch.
 It offers Multi-AZ replication, automatic failover, and serverless scaling with ElastiCache Serverless.
 The integration with VPC, Security Groups, and AWS Parameter Store makes it the path of least resistance for AWS-native stacks.
 However, it is locked to AWS, adds per-node and data-transfer costs, and limits access to certain Redis configurations that self-managed deployments expose.
 Open source Redis self-hosted on EC2 or ECS gives the same performance characteristics with more configurability, but requires teams to own patching, replication setup, and monitoring.